9 Proven Ways How to Make Money on Instagram (2020)

 In 2019, brands crave various social media marketing services – from training and guidance to monthly support.
 This means social media experts have many opportunities to find freelance gigs and make the most out of their knowledge on Instagram.

 The days when only big brands could afford Instagram marketing are far behind us.
 Today, brands of all sizes want to use this platform to promote their products and services, and 92% of small businesses plan to invest more time and effort in social media marketing.

-While big brands have a great in-house content creation staff, small businesses seek out freelance talents to reduce social media marketing costs.
-Thus, they often want to find creative specialists who can write captions for their businesses without charging much.
+While big brands have a great in-house content creation staff, small business owners often seek out freelance talent to reduce social media marketing costs.
+Thus, they often want to find creative specialists who write captions for their businesses at a low cost.

 Take a look at the most popular online workplaces like Freelancer and Upwork, and you’ll find hundreds of offers like the one below:

 To get a full-time job offer, you need to prove that your application stands out from the crowd, and the best way to do it is to show your social media marketing writing portfolio.
 Plus, you need to run your Instagram page creatively so that interested employers can see examples of captions you write.
 The more creative and engaging your captions are, the more potential clients you can hook.

 Back in 2016, when Instagram copied Snapchat’s short-lived content and launched Instagram Stories, no one could have predicted the booming popularity of this content format.

 Today, over 500 million people watch or create Instagram Stories daily.
 Since this type of content is available for a limited period of time, people are highly engaged, and it gives brands more opportunities to hook their target audience.

 What is more, companies create Instagram Stories masks and filters to prove their niche expertise and promote their products.
 While some companies have in-house designers who create filters for their brand, other brands want to collaborate with talents who specialize in Instagram masks and filters.